Lord-Cinders/CGarColl/readme.md

 ````

-At the end of the run, the funtion `MLDRun` reports the object we intentionally leaked along with all of its information.
+At the end of a run, the function `MLDRun` reports the object we intentionally leaked along with all of its information.

 ## Building and Linking
-To create an object file of the library just use the Makefile provided along with the code and run the `make` command. link the object file to your compiler path and include the header file to your application to start using the library.
+To create an object file of the Library, use the Makefile provided along with the code and run the `make` command.
+Link the object file to your compiler path and include the header file in your application to start using the Library.

+## Limitations
+This project is also a retrospect of why a java like garbage collector would fail for languages such as c/cpp.<br>
+it's easy to fake memory leaks or fool the algorithm with some c/cpp-specific features not present in java.